 A person shall ensure that all materials cleansed or disinfected in accordance with these regulations are kept separate from all other rags, worn clothing, textile fabrics, used bedding and other materials of similar description so as not to be contaminated, while being transported, stored or processed.

-[Regulation 11 amended in Gazette 14 Oct 1988 p.
+[Regulation 11 amended: Gazette 14 Oct 1988 p.
 4162.]

 12. Prohibition in relation to refuse sites, etc.